By Karen McCandless, The Blueprint

 1. Attend networking events

-Networking.
-It puts the fear of God into many a business person.
+Networking can put the fear of God into many business people.
 But it doesn’t have to be like that if you reframe how you think about networking.

 Instead of going to specific networking events, either virtually or in person, where the sole aim is to make connections, go to events with a purpose that interests you.
 These events don’t have to be related to business or your industry.
 You just have to be meeting people.